danielearwicker/json-mobx/README.md

 It has a `readonly` property `target` which is the current owned instance.

 It has `get` and `set` methods that operate on the object type.
 So `p.set("MisterTickle")` will assign a new instance of `MisterTickle` (that is, whatever is returned when the factory is called with `"MisterTickle"`).
-If you're familiar with [bidi-mobx](https://github.com/danielearwicker/bidi-mobx)you'll have noticed that this makes it a `BoxedValue` holding the type of the object, so it can be bound to a `SelectString`.
+If you're familiar with [bidi-mobx](https://github.com/danielearwicker/bidi-mobx) you'll have noticed that this makes it a `BoxedValue` holding the type of the object, so it can be bound to a `SelectString`.

 It implements the `json` property so that the format is